RikhartBekkevold/Memoryflip/README.md

 ## Code structure ##

 Each scene is an object ``` Startscreen ```, ``` Game ```, ```Settingscreen ``` and ``` Endscreen ```.
 Switching scenes is done with a call to the ``` SceneManager ``` object which then destroys the current scene and creates the new scene.
-Since destroying the current scene is achieved by calling the current scenes own destroy method, each scene need to implement this method.
+Since destroying the current scene is achieved by calling the current scenes own destroy method, each scene needs to implement this method.